-Success Indicators Actual 2019-20 Target 2020-21 Target 2021-22 Percentage of completed Team Around the Family (TAF) support plans that close with a successful outcome.
-70% 68% 69% Percentage of individuals in managed care supported in the community.
-Not applicable 74% 75% Percentage of individuals in managed care supported in a care home setting.
-Not applicable 26% 25% Number of individuals engaged/supported in targeted programmes linked to leisure and cultural facilities and services.
-Not applicable Establish baseline Establish baseline Number of people who have improved access to leisure and cultural activities by reducing cost as a barrier to taking part.
-Not applicable Establish baseline Establish baseline
+Success Indicators Actual 2017-18 Target 2018-19 Target 2019-20 Percentage of completed TAF (Team Around the Family) support plans that close with a successful outcome.
+69% 72% 73% Percentage of individuals in managed care supported in the community.
+N/A N/A Establish baseline Percentage of individuals in managed care supported in a care home setting.
+N/A N/A Establish baseline Number of individuals engaged/supported in targeted programmes linked to leisure and cultural facilities and services.
+N/A N/A Establish baseline Number of people who have improved access to leisure and cultural activities by reducing cost as a barrier to taking part.
+N/A N/A Establish baseline